TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

          method canHandleRequest() did not receive the request to be handled.
 This has changed in version 11, making the request handlers a mere wrapper to dispatch the request via the dispatcher.
+         franzholz: This seems to be still true and important to know.
+Maybe it is not the RequestHandler but an object executed before which collects the configuration.

 .. note::

-   Extbase does not use PSR-7 for requests, but custom implementations.
+   Extbase does not yet use PSR-7 for requests, but custom implementations.

 .. todo: We should mention that this unfortunately still is the case but is being
          worked on, and a PSR-7 request implementation might make it into 11 LTS.
+         franzholz: It is not necessary to mention more things here for this case.
+Another place shall describe more.

 .. _the-dispatcher: